CloudEngine

 9. Icon set on the wrong canister, or without a base URL.
 The icon is read only from the main canister and needs both __META_BASE_URL (a valid absolute https:// URL) and __META_ICON_PATH.
 Setting the icon path on a side canister, omitting the base URL, or giving a non-https / data: base means no icon renders.
 (The “Open” button still works — it falls back to the main canister’s gateway URL — so a bad base URL costs the icon and the custom Open URL, not the button.)

 • icp-cli — general icp CLI usage (icp.yaml, recipes, environments, bindings, identities).
-Load it for anything beyond this cloud-engine deploy flow.
+Load it for anything beyond this cloud-engine deploy flow — in particular when the project does not build or package yet.

 • internet-identity — details of the Internet Identity sign-in that Step 1 triggers in the browser.